jxying/Sparse-PR/README.md

 # SparsePR (Sparse Phase Retrieval)

-This MATLAB package provides implementations of a fast second-order algorithm based on Newton projection [1] for sparse phase retrieval.
+This MATLAB package includes implementations of a fast second-order algorithm that utilizes a Newton-type method with hard thresholding for sparse phase retrieval, as proposed in [1].

 The algorithm consists of two stages: